cassidyjames/cassidyjames.github.io/apps.md

 - [**Rundown**](https://github.com/cassidyjames/rundown): Battery rundown app that waits until the battery is full, then power is unplugged, then it runs benchmarks until the battery dies.
 Use across hardware for consistent/comparable battery stats.
 Probably needs to do a variety of work behind the scenes, like loading webpages (WebKitGTK), maybe playing videos, occasionally hitting the CPU.

+- **Webshooter**: Your friendly neighborhood website screenshooter.
+Grab full-size screenshots of web pages at predefined sizes.
+Great for sharing prototypes.

 ## Concepts _Contact me if you want to tackle one, and I can help with design!_

 - **Backdrop**: Small collection of curated wallpapers just for elementary OS.
 Maybe using an Unsplash collection as a back-end, or just shipping the wallpapers with the app.